 Where’s all this talk of power leading?
 I’ll tell you.

-I recently had a discussion with some people who seemed stuck in the belief that large organisations, multinationals and governments hold power over us.
+I recently discussed with some people who seemed stuck believing that large organisations, multinationals and governments hold power over us.

 That as citizens, we have no power.
 That we are disempowered.
 I don’t see it this way.